Get more with CodeTogether Pro

-New in CodeTogether 5.0—built-in communication tools including audio, video, text chat and screen sharing.
+Built-in communication tools include audio, video, text chat and screen sharing.
 Anyone in the session can start an audio/video bridge via a simple toggle, which can easily be joined by anyone in the session.
 You can also invite guests who only have access to the communication tools and not the actual code—perfect for getting customer feedback.
 A toolbar with basic capabilities is included in the IDE, however, the audio/video bridge is managed in your browser to keep your IDE uncluttered.
 Access cool features like polls and reactions from the browser.

 Shared servers, terminals & consoles

 Hosts can share servers—great for testing web apps without deploying, or even relaying a remote debug session, database connections or web sockets.
 A shared terminal allows guests to observe commands the host is executing in the terminal view with the corresponding output.
 The host controls access to servers and terminals, with the option to grant write access to terminals if on a Teams or On-Premises plan.
 Another handy feature lets the host share consoles so participants can view the output of programs and unit tests.